Booking and Tour Conditions

 If you have booked flights through us Air Passenger Duty "APD", which is payable by all passengers departing from UK airports, is included in the price of your holiday/flight ticket.
 The price of your holiday will include APD for an economy seat.
 If you upgrade to a premium cabin this will be included in the upgrade cost.
 In view of the current volatility of world oil prices, a fuel supplement may be added to the price of your holiday at the time of booking.

-4.1.
-If, after our confirmation has been issued, you (i) make a change to your existing booking, we will charge an amendment fee of GB£50/Euro70/US$80/AUS$100/NZD120 per booking for each change or (ii) wish to change to another of our holidays or change departure date, we will try to make the changes subject to availability, provided that notification is received in writing at our offices from the lead name at least 56 days before departure and you pay £50 per booking to cover our administration costs.
+For amendments which fall outside of the flexibility terms above, we will charge an amendment fee of GB£50/Euro60/US$80/AUS$90/NZD100 per booking for each change or wish to change to another of our holidays or change departure date, we will try to make the changes subject to availability, provided that notification is received in writing at our offices from the lead name at least 56 days before departure and you pay £50 per booking to cover our administration costs.

 4.2.
 In addition to the fee we charge, any alteration, whether a change to an existing booking or a change to another holiday or departure date, will also be subject to payment by you of any costs imposed by any of the suppliers providing the component parts of the holiday.
 If the holiday to which you transfer is more expensive than the one you originally booked, a further deposit will also be payable.
 Any alteration by you within 56 days of departure (up to 84 days before departure for tours of 42 days or longer) will be treated as a cancellation of the original booking and will be subject to cancellation charges.